Some 155,000 public workers in Canada strike over pay dispute

-OTTAWA, April 19 (Reuters) - More than 155,000 public sector workers in Canada began a strike on Wednesday after failing to reach a wage deal with the federal government by a Tuesday deadline, in action that will affect tax filings and passport services during peak demand.
+OTTAWA, April 19 (Reuters) - More than 155,000 public sector workers in Canada began a strike on Wednesday after failing to reach a wage deal with the federal government, an action that will affect tax filings and passport services ahead of the summer travel season.

 The Public Service Alliance of Canada (PSAC) union said contract negotiations would continue even as it called for its members working for the Treasury Board and Canada Revenue Agency to begin strike action from midnight.

-The union, which has been in collective bargaining for a new contract since 2021, had set a deadline of 9 p.m.
-(0100 GMT on Wednesday) for a deal.

-"We are still here at the table.
-We will remain at the table.
-We will remain for as long as it takes during the strike and we will remain on strike until the government addresses our key issues at the bargaining table," Aylward said.
+"We will remain on strike until the government addresses our key issues at the bargaining table," Aylward said.

-The PSAC said its members would form picket lines at 250 locations across the country.

-The federal government said in a statement that it presented a "fair, competitive offer to the PSAC", including a 9% wage increase over three years, and that it would continue negotiations with to reach an agreement quickly.

 The strike will affect several federal services and could delay tax refunds since the walkout by revenue agency workers comes in the middle of the tax filing season.
 Passport renewals ahead of peak summer travel are also set to face delays.